 Misty rain forests and bewitching volcanoes.
 Smiling sloths and ants on a mission.
 Black sand beaches and white-faced monkeys.
 These are the glimpses of the miraculous that await in Costa Rica, a place you need to check out before you check out.
-Here are our recs of the most aahsome things to do in this escape haven, better known as Costa Rica.
+Here are our recs of the 6 things to do in Costa Rica before you die.

 1. Be Wowed by a Volcano.
 Until 2010, Arenal was an active volcano, blowin’ smoke and riling everyone up, spewing lava, gas and ash on a regular basis.

 But as of late, it’s been as quiet as a church mouse.
 However, even without all the fireworks, it’s amazing.
 There is so much you can do around it: ride horses around the base–it’s a rain forest–rappel down waterfalls, soak in geothermal baths (hot springs heated by the volcano), walk over the canopy on precarious suspension bridges…